-- Some combustion waste products such as nitrogen oxides (NOx) or sulphur oxides (SOx) can be used as nutrients for algae.
+- Some combustion waste products, such as nitrogen oxides (NOx) or sulfur oxides (SOx), can be used as nutrients for algae.

 - Algae can be grown in open raceway pond systems (as pictured above) and closed photobioreactor systems (pictured below), including flexible plastic film systems, tubular reactors, and flat panel systems.

-Activities within the FE Carbon Utilization Program are closely coordinated with the Office of Energy Efficiency and Renewable Energy’s Bioenergy Technology Office (BETO) – which has established a leadership role in the development of technologies surrounding algae biofuels (algal strains/communities, harvesting, processing, etc), including life-cycle analysis for biofuels.
-The FE and BETO programs collaborate with their respective funding opportunity announcement (FOA) development processes through harmonization of FOA metrics and by leveraging the subject matter expertise of each program.
+Activities within the FECM Carbon Conversion Program are closely coordinated with the Office of Energy Efficiency and Renewable Energy’s Bioenergy Technology Office (BETO) – which has established a leadership role in the development of technologies surrounding algae biofuels (algal strains/communities, harvesting, processing, etc.), including life cycle analysis for biofuels.
+The FECM and BETO programs collaborate with their respective funding opportunity announcement (FOA) development processes through harmonization of FOA metrics and by leveraging the subject matter expertise of each program.

-Both FE and BETO are members of Biomass R&D Board Algae Interagency Working Group.
+Both FECM and BETO are members of Biomass R&D Board Algae Interagency Working Group.
 This working group includes all of the agencies noted below, which published the Federal Activities Report on the Bioeconomy: Algae in 2020.
-This report summarizes all algae-related, federally-funded work in the US, and provides the broad context of the goals and progress of that work.
+This report summarizes all algae-related, federally-funded work in the U.S. and provides a broad context of the goals and progress of that work.

 U.S. Department of Energy.
 2020.
 Federal Activities Report on the Bioeconomy: Algae.
 Washington D.C.: U.S. Department of Energy.
 DOE/EE-2009.
 View report

 Microalgae can capture carbon from flue gas.
 View article